Exact Answer: Two To Three Years

 Canada | Two Years |

 After the MCAT score is out, the students can check whether they are eligible to apply for a college or not.
 In America, the MCAT score is accepted for three years after the exam.
 In contrast, Canada accepts the score for a maximum of two years.
-All other countries generally accept the MCAT score for two to three years after the exam.
+All other countries accept the MCAT score for two to three years after the exam.

 Why Does It Take That Long After MCAT To Apply?